biolab/scorange-hugo/content/blog/Pancreas.md

 Secondly, we transfer the <b>gene score data</b> produced by the widget into a new data table.
 Then we transfer the data for one cluster into a new data table where we organise it by the descending statistic score in order to identify top three most significant genes in this cluster.
 <br>
 <br>
-After we have identified all the marker genes, we select them and save them using the Save Data widget for additional processing which will be further explored in the next blog.
+After we have identified all the marker genes, we select and save them using the Save Data widget for additional processing, which will be further explored in the next blog.
 \
 \
 {{% figure src="/blog_img/2019-03-20/Blog_1.5.png" width="95%" height="95%" %}}
 \
 \

 We use Select Columns widget to extract marker genes for heatmap.
-To do this we manually search for the genes in Available Variables and transfer our marker genes into the features section.
+To do this, we manually search for the genes in Available Variables and transfer our marker genes into the features section.
 \
 \
 {{% figure src="/blog_img/2019-03-20/Blog_1.6.png" width="95%" height="95%" %}}